 Indiana’s most common natural disasters include severe storms, floods, winter storms, tornadoes, landslides, and power outages.
 Other less significant disasters include earthquakes, wildfires, and heat waves.

-Between 1953 and 2019, Indiana declared 49 major disasters, of which severe storms and floods happened the most according to FEMA.
+Between 1953 and 2019, Indiana declared 49 major disasters, of which severe storms and floods happened the most according to the Federal Emergency Management Agency (FEMA).

 1. Severe Storms